JEFworks-Lab/jefworks-lab.github.io/_posts/2017-04-28-how-to-be-a-research-parasite.md

     output: '{sample}.sra2fastqgz.log',
     shell: '/opt/htslib-1.2.1/bin/bgzip {input.r1}; /opt/htslib-1.2.1/bin/bgzip {input.r2}; echo {input} > {output}'
 ```
 This snakemake file has been design for paired-end RNA-seq and will convert each .sra into two .fastq files and then bgzips them.
 I have additional snakemake files for aligning, calling variants, quantifying to counts, looking for alternative splicing, and so forth.
+For more information about snakemake, check out this [tutorial](http://slowkow.com/notes/snakemake-tutorial/).
 But once you have .fastq files, you're ready to process, reanalyze, and be the best research parasite you can be!